jpcl-lang/web/README.md

 # jpcl-lang website

-A static site for JPCL.
+A static site for JPCL

 ## Images